kldorseyNU/FDC1004/Hardware.md

 8. De-solder the test wires and solder the microcontroller to the backside of the board using the castellated pins.
 9. Do a connectivity test with a multimeter to make sure there is no short between 3V and GND.
 You should measure a resistance of about 2.8 kOhms.
 10. Re-test.
-11. If desired, populate J5 to connect a battery.
+11. If desired, populate J5 for external connections to GND or to operate with a battery rather than USB-C.